20 Different Types of Maple Trees (With Pictures)

 15. Black Maple (Acer nigrum)

-The Black Maple lives east of the Mississippi River in climax hardwood forests.
-It is both slow-growing and long-lived, sometimes topping the 200-year mark.
+The Black Maple lives east of the Mississippi River in hardwood forests.
+It is slow-growing and long-lived and sometimes tops the 200-year mark.
 Not surprisingly, it is also hardy and tolerant of extreme environmental conditions.
-The tree produces syrup and has other functions as baseball bats and ornamental additions to landscaping designs.
+The tree produces syrup, is used to make baseball bats, and is an ornamental addition in landscaping designs.

 16. Bigtooth Maple (Acer grandidentatum)

-The Bigtooth Maple lives west of the Mississippi River and is native to the lower48 states.
+The Bigtooth Maple lives west of the Mississippi River and is native to the lower 48 states.
 It’s shorter and stockier than many other maple species.
 Its scientific name is a reference to the tree’s leaves.
-The lobes you usually see with these trees are bigger—hence, the moniker.
+The lobes you usually see with these trees are more prominent—hence, the moniker.
 It has a presence that is unmistakable with its large crown that captures your attention.

 17. Douglas Maple (Acer glabrum var douglasii)